MetroNow! – Imagine the convenience of Uber or Lyft but with the affordability of public transit!

 Is there a children’s fare?

-No, the MetroNow! vehicle is considerably smaller than a full-size bus.
-There is no way to add a bike rack or transport bicycles safely.
+No, the MetroNow! vehicle is considerably smaller than a full-size bus, and there is no way to safely add a bike rack or transport bicycles.

 Will MetroNow! vehicles have seat belts for passengers?

-Yes, all MetroNow! vehicles will have seat belts for passengers.
+Yes, all MetroNow! vehicles will have seat belts for passengers and are required by law to use them.

-Yes, riders may bring packages onboard MetroNow! vehicles.
-Packages may not take a seat, and operators cannot assist customers with packages.
+Yes, riders may bring packages onboard MetroNow! vehicles; however, packages may not take up a seat, and operators are not permitted to assist customers with packages.

 What should riders do if a driver leaves without them?

-In the unlikely event that a MetroNow! driver leaves without picking a rider up.
-Riders may email [email protected] or call 513-632-7575.
+In the unlikely event that a MetroNow! driver leaves without picking you up, you may email [email protected] or call 513-632-7575.

-Riders are encouraged to leave feedback in the app after a trip.
+Guests are encouraged to complete the feedback screen in the app after their ride.

 Are riders supposed to tip their drivers?

-Will riders be penalized if they scheduled a trip and forgot to cancel it?
+Will riders be penalized if they schedule a trip and forget to cancel?

 Because MetroNow! is a specialized service with limited capacity, not canceling a trip may negatively impact other riders.

-If riders leave something in the vehicle, how do they get it back?
+If riders left something in the vehicle; how do they get it back?

-Please email [email protected] with a description of the missing item.
-Metro will do its best to return it.
-Riders may also call the Metro Customer Care Center at 513-632-7575.
+Please email [email protected] with a description of the missing item, and Metro will do their best to return it.
+Guests may also call the Metro Customer Care Center at 513-632-7575.

 These first six communities were chosen after considerable outreach and data analysis throughout our service area.
-For example, Springdale/Sharonville was selected to provide better access to this zone’s many healthcare facilities.
+For example, Springdale/Sharonville was chosen to provide better access to the many health care facilities located in this zone.
 Northgate/Mt.
 Healthy was chosen to connect residents with the many job opportunities there.
-These six zones represent the first phase of service; more zones may be added in the future.
+These first six zones represent the first phase of service; more zones may be added in the future.

 Information and images provided by Go Metro